xalperte/tfm-uoc-environment/README.md

 The following are the containers we have available for development in the backend:

     - tfm-uoc-crawling-system-app: the TFM UOC Crawling APP with Bovespa Crawler.
-    - tfm-uoc-crawling-system-producer: The TFM UOC Producer APP for Bovespa Crawler.
+    - tfm-uoc-bovespa-producer: The producer of the Bovespa Crawler.
-    - tfm-uoc-crawling-system-consumer: The TFM UOC Consumer APP for Bovespa Crawler.
+    - tfm-uoc-bovespa-consumer: The consumer of the Bovespa Crawler.
     - tfm-uoc-spark: The TFM Processing Service with Jupiter Notebooks and Spark.

 ## Start the TFM UOC Crawling APP